 Online Phlebotomy Training Career Center

 “Welcome to Top Phlebotomy Training!
-This site will provide you will all the information and tools you need to learn how to become a Phlebotomist.
+This site will provide you with all the information and tools you need to learn how to become a Phlebotomist.
 Specific state requirements and salary information, phlebotomy class locations, building your resume, preparing for your first interview, and matching you with potential employers are some of the great resources you will find here.”

 Congratulations on taking a step towards a career in phlebotomy!